keajs/kea/README.md

     [actions.increaseAge]: this.ageLogger,
     [actions.decreaseAge]: this.ageLogger
   })
+  // also available: takeLatest

   // main loop of saga
   // - update the slide every 5 sec
   run = function * () {
-    // to ease readability we always list the actions functions uses on the top const { updateSlide } = this.actions
+    // to ease readability we always list the actions we use on top const { updateSlide } = this.actions

     while (true) {